polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

 - You have the Sudo pallet available for both local parachains to use
 - You have opened the message passing channel to allow communication between parachain B and parachain A

-This tutorial uses the following Zombienet configuration file as an example:
+This tutorial uses the following Zombienet configuration file to illustrate the interaction between the two chains, where parachain B will send XCM instructions to deposit assets into an account on parachain A.

     ```toml
     [relaychain]